Covid-19 Update – H.E. President Hage Geingob

 o Laundromats and Tailors: subject to proper personal protective

-6. The following activities are deemed to be high-risk under the
+equipment. - The following activities are deemed to be high-risk under the

-circumstances and will not be permitted to resume activity during STAGE
+circumstances and will not be permitted to resume activity during STAGE - These are:

 a.
 Theatres and cinemas;